Why is it important to communicate value (and your values) to potential and existing employees?

 Communicating an EVP to attract talent

-A business needs to be able to answer the question - why should a highly talented person choose to work with us?
+A business needs to be able to answer the question - why should a highly talented person choose to work with us instead of a competitor?

 The messaging might be compelling, the benefits and rewards packages exciting and opportunities for new starters fulsome, but these benefits may not be reaching the type of talent perfect for the business.